RidgeRun/openfd/docs/index.rst

 The following examples are a very fast overview of how a successful run of the installer looks like.
-For more detailed information on how to use this installer, please refer to <here>.
+For more detailed information on how to use this installer, please refer to the `User Guide`_.

 **1. Flashing NAND - Leopard Board DM36x**